corewarrior/python-training-examples/README.md

 training python classes either at the college level or in our Linux Users Group.

-The programs will be presented as a reference examples for analysis and discussion.
+The programs are presented as reference examples for analysis and discussion.
 They can also be used as platforms to explore other ideas.

 Don't have a complete idea of the total number yet.
 The programs